Protests at Chandigarh University over alleged objectionable videos of hostel students, one arrested | Education

 After a preliminary investigation, police arrested a woman student and dispatched a team to apprehend a youth in Himachal Pradesh.

-University authorities also rejected reports that claimed videos of several women students in the varsity hostel were made and shared on social media and several students had attempted suicide after the episode.
+University authorities also rejected as ''false and baseless'' reports that claimed videos of several women students in the varsity hostel were made and leaked on social media and students had attempted suicide after the episode.

+However, a fresh protest was held on the university campus on Sunday evening by a large number of students, including males, with some of them accusing the university authorities of “suppressing” the incident.

+Most of the protesters were dressed in black clothes and raised slogans like ''we want justice'' in the presence of police.

-Mohali Senior Superintendent of Police Vivek Sheel Soni told reporters that the protests erupted in the university past midnight after a ''rumour'' that videos of several women students had been made and leaked.
+Mohali Senior Superintendent of Police Vivek Sheel Soni told reporters that the protests occurred in the university past Saturday midnight after ''rumours'' that videos of several women students had been made and leaked.

 An FIR under IPC section 354-C (voyeurism) and the IT Act has been registered in the matter and further probe is on, officials said.